 - Interval Pinning

 - Tailwind Analytics

 - Finding Your Best Pins with Pin Inspector

 If you’re serious about Pinterest marketing, the ability to schedule pins is vital, especially if your target audience is in another time zone.

 Having a tool that allows me to schedule pins on Pinterest has become essential to my Pinterest marketing strategy, growing my followers, and bringing traffic back to my blog – which is what we all want right?!

-In the past I would just pin whenever, now I use pin scheduling to maximise my efforts and Tailwind allows me to do this with just a few clicks!
+In the past I would just pin whenever, now I use pin scheduling to maximize my efforts and Tailwind allows me to do this with just a few clicks!